kryptogo/jobs/README.md

 **Responsibility**：

 - The work of blockchain researcher will involve the dissemination, internally and externally, of the results of such activities through publications, patents, seminars, and representing COBINHOOD at professional meetings, in professional societies and universities.
-- Provide techinial planning and support for initial blockchain product development
+- Provide technical planning and support for initial blockchain product development

 **Requirements**：